R2Northstar/ModdingDocs/docs/source/mapping/basic-mapping.rst

 Adding the loadscreen to the Northstar mod (updated mod format):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a folder called `paks` in the root of your mod's directory.
-Inside of here, place `mp_test_loadscreen.rpak` that we exported from RePak earlier and create a file called `rpak.json`.
+Inside of here, place the `mp_test_loadscreen.rpak` file that we exported from RePak earlier and create a file called `rpak.json`.
 Open `rpak.json` in a text editor and put in the text shown below:

 .. code-block:: text

 	{
 		"Postload": {
 			"mp_test_loadscreen.rpak": "common.rpak"
 		}
 	}

 Testing the loadscreen:
 ^^^^^^^^^^^^^^^^^^^^^^^